Williamite War in Ireland: Long-term effects

 The Williamite victory in the war in Ireland had two main long-term results.
 The first was that it ensured James II would not regain his thrones in England, Ireland and Scotland by military means.
-The second was that it ensured closer British and Protestant dominance over Ireland.
+The second was that it ensured further British and Protestant dominance over Ireland.
 Until the nineteenth century, Ireland was ruled by what became known as the "Protestant Ascendancy", the mostly Protestant ruling class.
 The majority Irish Catholic community and the Ulster-Scots Presbyterian community were systematically excluded from power, which was based on land ownership.

 For over a century after the war, Irish Catholics maintained a sentimental attachment to the Jacobite cause, portraying James and the Stuarts as the rightful monarchs who would have given a just settlement to Ireland, including self-government, restoration of confiscated lands and tolerance for Catholicism.
 Thousands of Irish soldiers left the country to serve the Stuart monarchs in the Spanish and French armies.
-Until 1766, France and the Papacy remained committed to restoring the Stuarts to their British Kingdoms.
+Until 1766, France and the Papacy supported a Stuart restoration in one or all of their kingdoms.
 At least one composite Irish battalion (500 men) drawn from Irish soldiers in the French service, fought on the Jacobite side in the Scottish Jacobite uprisings up to the Battle of Culloden in 1746.

 The war also began the penetration of the Irish Protestant gentry into the British army's officer corps; by the 1770s, Irish Protestants made up about one third of the officer corps as a whole, a number hugely disproportionate to their population.

 Protestants portrayed the Williamite victory as a triumph for religious and civil liberty.
-Triumphant murals of King William still controversially adorn gable walls in Ulster, and the defeat of the Catholics in the Williamite war is still commemorated by Protestant Unionists, by the Orange Order on the Twelfth of July.
+Triumphant murals of King William still controversially adorn gable walls in Ulster, and the defeat of the Catholics in the Williamite war is still commemorated by Protestant Unionists, particularly by the Orange Order on the Twelfth of July.